Median Optimal Treatment Regimes

 \begin{assumption}[Margin Condition] For some $\alpha > 0$ and all $t >0$, we have

 for some constant $c >0$ such that $ct \leq 1$. \end{assumption}

 The exponent $\alpha$ in the margin condition characterizes the mass such that $m_1(X)$ and $m_0(X)$ are close.
 The lower $\alpha$ is, the weaker the margin condition is, i.e., the more mass the distribution of $\gamma(X)$ is allowed to have near zero.
 Similar margin conditions are used in classification literature~\citep{tsybakov2004optimal} and optimal treatment regimes~\citep{luedtke2016statistical}.
-Note that $\alpha=0$ encodes no assumption, allowing $\gamma(X)=0$ everywhere, while $\alpha=1$ would hold as long as $\gamma(X)$ is continuously distributed with bounded density, and $\alpha>1$ encodes more and more separation of $\gamma(X)$ from zero.
-The margin condition therefore provides a characterization on how hard the optimal decision problem is -- intuitively, when $\gamma(X)$ is near zero, it is very hard to distinguish which subjects will benefit from treatment, while when $\gamma(X)$ is very different from zero, this is easy to distinguish.
+Note that $\alpha=0$ encodes no assumption, allowing $\gamma(X)=0$ almost surely, while $\alpha=1$ would hold as long as $\gamma(X)$ is continuously distributed with bounded density.
+The margin condition therefore provides a characterization on how hard the optimal decision problem is---intuitively, when $\gamma(X)$ is near zero, it is very hard to distinguish which subjects will benefit from treatment, while when $\gamma(X)$ is very different from zero, this is easy to distinguish.
 Under the margin condition, we show in Theorem~\ref{thm:learned_policy_estimator} that the error of $\widehat{\psi}_{\widehat{d}^*, \text{dr}}$ is similar to that of the error of $\widehat{\psi}_{d^*, \text{dr}}$ for the truly optimal policy $d^*$.
-That is, it can be decomposed into a centered sample average term and a term that is bounded by products of errors of the nuisance estimates.